 If you are eligible, when you retire you may freeze your HRA balance if you opt out of the Retiree Plan because you have coverage through another Group Plan, such as one offered through your spouse's employer.
 To be eligible to freeze your HRA balance during the time you have opted out of coverage, you must follow the Plan's formal process to opt out of coverage (refer to the section about the "Retiree In-and-Out Program" in your Summary Plan Description).
-When you opt back in to retiree coverage, your HRA balance will be restored for use by you and your dependents.
+When you opt back in to retiree coverage, your HRA balance will be restored for use by you and your dependents, unless you have permanently opted out of the Plan's HRA coverage.